TeamEpiku/LethalCompany-Mods/BepInEx/plugins/AlexCodesGames-AdditionalSuits/README.md

 When you load your game your new suit should be added!

 ## Additional Info
-If you are interested in the raw source, you can find the project file in this [GitHub Repo](https://github.com/RabidCodeHog/LC-Additional-Suits/).
+If you are interested in the raw source, you can find the project file in this [GitHub Repo](https://github.com/AlexCodesGames/LC-Additional-Content-Framework/).
 Feel free to use it in any way you wish!

 ## Changelog
+	- v2.0.0
+		- Split project into a modular framework (this mod is now just a module that plugs into loader framework), this *should* fix a TON of conflicts & make it easier to add/share your own suits
 	- v1.1.3
 		- Formatting x_x
 	- v1.1.2